System-Admins/AutoTyper/README.md

 - [ ] At least **PowerShell 5.1** installed.
 - [ ] To download the tool, you need an internet connection.
-- [ ] Only works on Windows-platform
+- [ ] Only works on a Windows-platform

 ###  :package: Commands
 1. To install the module run the following in a PowerShell session: